Daniel-KM/Omeka-S-module-XmlViewer/README.md

 The module uses an external library, [Œuvre/Teinte], so use the release zip to install it, or use and init the source.

+The `php-xsl` extension must be available, but it's by default in most linux distribution since a while.

 * From the zip